mibrahimali/CarND-Traffic-Sign-Classifier-P2/README.md

 Frist i tried image normalization technique using subtracting mean images obtained from training dataset but this step tends to give worse accuracy.
 So dataset shuffling is the only pre-processing step for dataset.

+__Model Architecture__

+my solution is inspired by [1], mainly using spatial transformater networks[2] to nullify any disturtion in traffic sign image due to translation, rotation or even contrast variation.

+after that using inception model used in GoogleNet[3]. for feature extraction and classification. the diffrence between purpoced solution here and in [1] is that this purposal tries to minimize model arch. by using fewer layers to optain high accuracy.

+*Localization Network*
+I used LeNet network as my loclization network to learn affine transformation parameters. also add dropout layer to prevent overfitting in training phase.

+*Inception Block**
+the next figure visualize optimized inception block used as key element of my network
+![alt text][image7]

+My final model is presented in next figure:
+![alt text][image8]

+The code for training the model is located in  cells  [27-30] of the ipython notebook.

+After tunning, the below parameters were found to yield the best results:
+* Learning rate : 0.0001
+* Batch size : 128
+* Epoch count : 50
+* Keep probability for Loclization network : 0.4
+* Keep probability for feature maps  : 0.5
+* Keep probability for fully connected layer : 0.5

 My final model results were:
 * training set accuracy of 99.4 %